-Here’s our definitive PrettyLitter review for 2020.
+Here’s our PrettyLitter review for 2020.
 PrettyLitter, offered at prettylittercats.com and on amazon.com, is a relatively new product that aims and claims to be far superior to ordinary cat litter.
-As a cat owner, I tested the product on my own cat over a period of 4 weeks, and I was genuinely curious about how this would work – I knew that I would definitely be a regular customer if the product did everything as advertised.
+Here I’ll go over what’s good and bad about it, as well as list user reviews for PrettyLitter that people have sent to us.

 First: what is PrettyLitter?